JaredTan/Woven/README.md

 **Step by step** here’s what happens when `current_user` sends a message.:

-+ 1) web browser notices the 'Send' button click through a JS event handler, obtains value from the `e.currentTarget.value`.
++ 1) app notices the 'Send' button click through a JS event handler, obtains value from the `e.currentTarget.value`.
 + 2) emits a websocket message through the websocket client connected to the server.
-+ 3) the partner receives the new message as a push message through a websocket component running in the SO's web-page.
++ 3) the partner receives the new message as a push message through a websocket component running in the SO's application.
-+ 4) message is obtained, and webpage is updated.
++ 4) message is obtained, and chat is updated.

 ### API Endpoints with MongoDB

 If we were using Rails, we would need to convert to and from JSON.
 With Node.js, we can simply deliver JSON objects through RESTful APIs for the client.
 With MongoDB, we don't have to worry about the conversion between JSON and Ruby.
 Also, we avoid the need for multiple data-type conversions by using a uniform data serialization format across the client, server, and database.

 ## Implementation Timeline

 ### Phase 1: Learn Technologies (2 days)

-+ Objective: All group members will dedicate the weekend to learning each component of the MERN (MongoDB, Express, React Native, Node.js) stack and become familiar with the workflow.
++ Objective: All group members will dedicate the weekend to learning each component of the MERN (MongoDB, Express, React Native, Node.js) stack and become familiar with the overall workflow.

-+ By the end of the day, we will have:
++ By the end of Day 2, we will have:
-- complete READ.me
-- set up github pages
+  + Completed Proposal README
+  + Understanding of MERN

 ### Phase 2: Backbone (3 days)

-+ Phase 2a: User Authentication (1 day):
++ Phase 2a: User Authentication (All) (1 day):
-+ Objective: Set up user authentication via React Native and Auth0 API (ALL)
+  + Objective: Set up user authentication via React Native and Auth0 API.
-+ By the end of the day, we will have:
+  + By the end of the Day 3, we will have:
-- User can sign up and login that persist through sessions unless logged out
+    + User can sign up and login that persist through sessions unless logged out.

-+ Phase 2b: Splash + Home/Index Page (2 day): (Splash page: Janet / Index Page: Keith and Jared)
++ Phase 2b: Splash (Janet) + Home/Index Page (Keith/Jared) (2 days):
   + Objective: Set up functional index page for the application, that allows for easy access to other features.
   + By the end of the day, we will have:
-- An index page that allows the user to navigate to the app's features
+    + An index page that allows the user to navigate to the app's features.

-+ Phase 2c User Profiles (2 days): (Greg and Evelyn)
++ Phase 2c User Profiles (Greg and Evelyn) (2 days):
   + Objective: Set up User Profiles
   + By the end of the day, we will have:
-- users can access and edit their profile page
+    + Users can access and edit their profile page

 ### Phase 3: MVP Features  (4 days)

-+ Phase 3a: Virtual Plant (4 days) - Team 1 (Janet and Keith)
++ Phase 3a: Virtual Plant (4 days) (Janet and Keith)
   + Features include:
-+ Plant DB - name of plant, type of plant, age, description, health, happiness
+    + Plant attributes: name of plant, type of plant, age, description, health, happiness.
-+ Functionality: water, plant food,
+    + Functionality: water, sunlight.
-+ Display: feature icon, background with time of day, water button, feeding button, image of plant at different stages, name display, happiness level display, health of plant display
+    + Display: feature icon, background with time of day, water button, feeding button, image of plant at different stages, name, happiness level, health of plant.

-+ Phase 3b: Instant Messaging w/ [socket.io](https://socket.io/) (4 day) - Team 2 (Jared and Greg)
++ Phase 3b: Instant Messaging w/ [socket.io](https://socket.io/) (4 days) (Evelyn, Greg, Jared)
+  + Features include:
     + Stickers / Emoticons
     + Photos
     + Mood tracker / status
-+ create database for messaging storage
+    + Database for message storage

 ## Plan for getting users and reviews

-+ All members will each share with at least 20 friends and family and ask for good reviews
++ All members will each share with at least 20 friends and family members.
++ Soft launch with close friends.
-+ Janet will find an appropriate subreddit and make a post there to show off the app
++ Janet will post in an appropriate sub-reddit and Product Hunt for exposure.
-+ Evelyn will submit the app for review on itune store
++ Evelyn will submit the app for review on the App store.